int128/gradle-ssh-plugin/README.md

 }
 ```

-Within `Ssh` task closure, following properties and methods are available:
+Within `SshTask` task closure, following properties and methods are available:
   * `session()` - Adds an session.
 Pass a remote or remote group as first argument.
   * `config(key: value)` - Adds an configuration entry.
 All configurations are given to JSch.
 This method overwrites entries if same defined in convention.
   * `dryRun` - Dry run flag.
 If true, performs no action.
 Default is false.